Sport, Exercise and Health Science - SportD

 The School of Sport and Exercise Sciences is one of the most exciting and innovative sports schools in the UK.

-The School is based on the University’s award-winning Medway campus and has well-equipped, state-of the-art sports science laboratories, sports therapy clinic, sports rehabilitation gymnasium and respiratory clinic.
+The School will be based on the University’s main Canterbury campus from September 2021.
+We have well-equipped, state-of the-art sports science laboratories, sports therapy clinic, sports rehabilitation gymnasium and respiratory clinic.
+Our laboratories include the latest equipment, such as our:

 Candidates must normally be experienced sport, exercise or health practitioners.
 Candidates will be required to write a brief proposal and will be invited to attend an informal interview with the programme director and potential supervisor.